andrew867/docker-sonos-web/README.md

-# Docker Container Build of *Sonos-Web* for Raspberry Pi
+# Docker Container Build of *Sonos-Web*

-**WORK-IN-PROGRESS** Sonos-Web is under development.

-This Dockerfile builds a docker container version of Sonos-Web [1], suitable for use on a Raspberry Pi.
+This Dockerfile builds a docker container version of [Sonos-Web](https://github.com/Villarrealized/sonos-web) for x86.

-It has so far been tested on the following Raspberry Pi models:

-* Raspberry Pi 3 Model B Rev 1.2 (a02082)
-* Raspberry Pi 3 Model B Plus Rev 1.3 (a020d3)

-In order to build for ARM on Docker Hub, the Dockerfile makes use of the *crossbuild* capabilities provided by the Balena Debian distribution [2], which allows ARM images to be built under x86.
-(If you want to use this Dockerfile to build directly on a native ARM device, comment out or delete the two `cross-build` RUN statements.)
+If you need an ARM/Raspberry Pi version, visit [pwt/docker-sonos-web-arm](https://github.com/pwt/docker-sonos-web-arm) which inspired this version.

-The docker image name is `psychlist/docker-sonos-web-arm` on Docker Hub [3].
+The docker image name is [`jsixc/sonos-web` on Docker Hub](https://hub.docker.com/r/jsixc/sonos-web).

 ## Requirements